Tag: veterinary medicine

 You also need to remember that some pets need more grooming than others.

-Many small breed dogs and Doodles need to be groomed regularly.
-Besides visiting the groomer several times a year, they often need to be brushed regularly.
-You may need to carve out some time every week to keep your furry dog looking nice.
+Many small-breed dogs and Doodles require regular grooming.
+Besides visiting the groomer several times a year, they often require regular brushing.
+You may need to set aside some time every week to keep your furry friend looking nice.

 Long-haired cats are the same way.
-Though you may not take them to the groomer, you are going to need to devote some time every week in order to keep their coats as nice as possible.
+Although you may not take them to the groomer, you will need to devote some time every week to keep their coats as nice as possible.

 As well as activity.

-Some dogs are going to need a lot more activity than others.
-Puppies are going to need to go out multiple times a day, both to use the bathroom and play.
+Some dogs will require significantly more exercise than others.
+Puppies will need to go out multiple times a day, both to use the bathroom and to play.
 Older dogs may not want to go out as often, so if you aren’t home as much, an older dog may be better for you.

 It is important to know that there is no such thing as a fully hypoallergenic dog or cat.

 Dogs and cats spread allergy-causing proteins through their saliva and urine.
-It also sticks to their fur, which may make a fluffy dog or cat the wrong pet for a person who has allergies.
+It also sticks to their fur, which may make a fluffy dog or cat the wrong choice for a person with allergies.

 However, there are some breeds that don’t shed as much, though they may still bother someone with allergies.
 There are also hairless options, though they aren’t very common.

-You also need to make sure that you train your pet, especially dogs!
+You also need to ensure that you train your pet, especially dogs.

-In the veterinary field, we are seeing more and more young adult dogs that are out of control at the veterinarian.
+In the veterinary field, we are seeing an increasing number of young adult dogs that are out of control at the veterinarian.
 COVID kept everyone at home, and they were not able to socialize their dogs properly.
 They only know the safety of their home and the owner.

-However, there is no excuse for these dogs to be bad on a leash and unhandable.
-You need to play with your new dog’s ears and feet, so that he or she will let us clean his or her ears and trim the nails.
+However, there is no excuse for these dogs to be difficult to handle on a leash.
+You need to play with your new dog’s ears and feet so that he or she will let us clean them and trim the nails.

 Photo Courtesy of Canva

-Before you go out and get your next pet, you really need to make sure that you choose wisely.
+Before you get your next pet, you need to make sure you choose wisely.
 You need to look closely at your lifestyle to determine what is the best pet for you.
-You can’t get a dog that needs to run off plenty of energy, when you live in a small apartment and don’t have time for multiple walks a day.
+You can’t get a dog that needs to run off plenty of energy when you live in a small apartment and don’t have time for multiple walks a day.

-Once you do get a pet, you need to make sure that you train him or her!
+Once you get a pet, you need to make sure you train it.
 Too many dogs are out of control at the veterinary office, scared of everything because they have never been exposed to anything (or anyone).
-You need to make sure that your dog is able to walk on a leash and is used to being handled, especially ears and feet.
+You need to ensure that your dog is comfortable walking on a leash and accustomed to being handled, particularly around the ears and feet.

 Can’t get enough?
 You can catch up on the rest of the series right here!